Didisimmons/LILELI-QUIZ-GAME/test.md

     5. Confirm that a white background box shadow appears on the different menu items when you hover over them.

         When this is tested, the white box shadow effect can be seen when the mouse is hovered over the links.
-See screenshot on Ipad.
+See screenshot on Ipad Pro.

     ![Hover effect](assets/images/hovereffect-navbar.png)